PixelStudiosDev/pixelstudiosdev.github.io/docs/achievements/index.md

 ## What is Achievements?

-Achievements is a plugin that allows you to create custom achievements for your server. <br>
+Achievements is a plugin that allows you to create custom achievements for your server. <br/>
 You can use the default tasks, conditions and rewards or create your own to make your achievements even more unique.

 ## Where can I buy the plugin?